Last Updated on

 Grand Mori Valdobbiadene Prosecco

 The Non-Vintage Grand Mori Valdobbiadene Prosecco Superiore DOCG Extra Dry begins with pleasing aromas of melon, pear, honeysuckle, and a bit of freshly baked bread.
 The bouquet is a bit subdued but quite nice nevertheless.
 The wine tastes crisp with plenty of fruit and just the right amount of bubbles.
 This is crowd-pleasing stuff that balances the sweetness wonderfully.
-Green apple, pear and orange zest are just a few of the flavors you’ll find when tasting.
+Green apple, pear and orange zest are just a few of the flavours you’ll find when tasting.

 Giretto Pinot Grigio